Linux rsync command

 You may specify an empty string to indicate that no file should be skipped.

-Simple character-class matching is supported: each must consist of a list of letters inside the square brackets (e.g. no special classes, such as "[:alpha:]", are supported, and ’-’ has no special meaning).
+Simple character class matching is supported: each must consist of a list of letters inside the square brackets (e.g., no special classes, such as "[:alpha:]", are supported, and ’-’ has no special meaning).

-The characters asterisk (*) and question-mark (?) have no special meaning.
+The characters asterisk (*) and question mark (?) have no special meaning.

 Here's an example that specifies 6 suffixes to skip (since 1 of the 5 rules matches 2 suffixes):--skip-compress=gz/jpg/mp/7z/bz2

 If a user or group has no name on the source system or it has no match on the destination system, then the numeric ID from the source system is used instead.
-See also the comments on the "use chroot" setting in the rsyncd.conf manpage for information on how the chroot setting affects rsync’s ability to look up the names of the users and groups and what you can do about it.--timeout=TIMEOUT
+See also the comments on the "use chroot" setting in the rsyncd.conf manpage for information on how the chroot setting affects rsync's ability to look up the names of the users and groups and what you can do about it.

 This specifies an alternate TCP port number to use rather than the default of 873.
 This is only needed if you are using the double-colon (::) syntax to connect with an rsync daemon (since the URL syntax has a way to specify the port as a part of the URL).
-See also this option in the --daemon mode section.--sockopts
+See also this option in the --daemon mode section.

 Requests a simple itemized list of the changes that are being made to each file, including attribute changes.
-This is exactly the same as specifying --out-format='%i %n%L'.
-If you repeat the option, unchanged files will also be output, but only if the receiving rsync is at least version 2.6.7 (you can use -vv with older versions of rsync, but that also turns on the output of other verbose messages).
+This is the same as specifying --out-format='%i %n%L'.
+If you repeat the option, unchanged files also output, but only if the receiving rsync is at least version 2.6.7 (you can use -vv with older versions of rsync, but that also turns on the output of other verbose messages).

 The "%i" escape has a cryptic output that is 11 letters long.
-The general format is like the string YXcstpoguax, where Y is replaced by the type of update being done, X is replaced by the file-type, and the other letters represent attributes that may be output if they are being modified.
+The general format is like the string YXcstpoguax, where Y is replaced by the type of update being done, X is replaced by the file-type, and the other letters represent attributes that are output if they are being modified.